znsoftm/ESA4TC/README.md

 # ESA4TC

-This repository is containing code for paper **QSA4TC: a practical approach for text classification**
+This repository is containing code for paper **PSTC4C: a Pratical Sampleless text classification for Chinese **